-There will be no change to the Scheme's water release obligations from both the Murray and Tumut developments, and no change to environmental release obligations.
+There will be no change to Snowy Hydro's water release obligations from both the Murray and Tumut developments, and no change to environmental release obligations.
 Therefore, Snowy 2.0 will not have any impact on downstream water users or environmental flows.

 Snowy 2.0 will also be less impacted by water inflows, so it will be less impacted by droughts.
 Snowy 2.0's pumping capabilities work in a 'closed' system - water is recycled between the two dams so the same water can be used to generate power more than once, making the most of available water.
-It will also provide Snowy Hydro with more options to manage inflows and water shortages over the long term.